starship006/ARENA-work/README.md

 This is my collection of activities I've done.
 Starting from October 17, I've put around two-three hours a day into these.
 Some highlights of my work, so far, include:

+Week six:
+- Learned the fundamentals of Reinforcement Learning
+- Trained agents through iterative Policy Improvement and Policy Extraction

+Took a pause on week four-five; will revisit!

 Week three:
 - Learned about, and built, basic optimizers
 - Examined scaling laws, and replicated them - report [here!](https://wandb.ai/starship006/Scaling_Laws_CNN/reports/Reproducing-Scaling-Laws--VmlldzoyOTYwNTU4?accessToken=3tbyptjw9xdp8kc81pl1edd1zch052ug2lk2tx5svg5p8br82ejvtvpg0ozvybna)